RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 The OpenMM_Modeller function returns an ASH OpenMMTheory object that can be used directly as theory level for future calculations.
-OpenMM_Modeller will also print various PDB-files associated with each step of the setup (H-addition, solvation, ionization etc.).
+OpenMM_Modeller will also print various PDB-files associated with each step of the setup (H-addition, solvation, ionization etc.) that can be visualized for correctness.
-And an XML file associated with the system that can be used to create future OpenMMtheory objects from.
+An XML file associated with the system is created that can be used to create future OpenMMtheory objects from.

 Lysozyme example (simple, no modifications required):